 There is only one cetacean, the sperm whale (Physeter macrocephalus) and one Sirenian, the West Indian manatee (Trichechus manatus) that regularly occur in the GOM and that are listed as endangered under the Endangered Species Act (ESA).
 The sperm whale is common in oceanic waters of the northern GOM and appears to be a resident species.
 The West Indian manatee typically inhabits only coastal marine, brackish, and freshwater areas.
-The life history, population dynamics, status, distribution, behavior, and habitat use of baleen and toothed whales can be found in Chapter 4.9.1 of the Multisale EIS, as is incorporated by reference, and also in the NMFS 2015 SAR (Waring et al., 2016).
-The distribution, feeding habits, habitat use, and population estimates of manatees can be found in Chapter 4.9.1.1 of the Multisale EIS.
-On January 8, 2016 (81 FR 1000), the United States Fish and Wildlife Service (FWS) issued a proposed rule and notice to reclassify the West Indian manatee from endangered to threatened (Federal Register, 2016a) which was later issued as a Final Rule (82 FR 16668) on April 5, 2017 (USDOI, FWS, 2017).
+The life history, population dynamics, status, distribution, behavior, and habitat use of baleen and toothed whales can be found in Chapter 4.2 and Appendix E of the GOM G&G PEIS and Chapter 4.9 of the Multisale EIS and 2018 SEIS, and is incorporated by reference, and also in the NMFS 2015 SAR (Waring et al., 2016).
+The distribution, feeding habits, habitat use, and population estimates of manatees can be found in in Chapter 4.2 and Appendix E of the GOM G&G PEIS and in Chapter 4.9 of the Multisale EIS and 2018 SEIS.
+On January 8, 2016 (81 FR 1000), the United States Fish and Wildlife Service (FWS) issued a proposed rule and notice to reclassify the West Indian manatee from endangered to threatened (Federal Register, 2016a).
 On December 8, 2016 (81 FR 88639), NMFS issued a proposed rule to list the Bryde's whale (Balaenoptera edeni) as endangered (Federal Register, 2016b).